-The choice isn’t particularly surprising, given the country’s rich culture, delicious cuisine, insane landscapes and welcoming locals.
-More importantly for some - especially location independent entrepreneurs and business owners - the cost of living is extremely low, so it’s possible to enjoy a luxurious lifestyle while still pinching pennies.
+Morocco has a rich culture, delicious cuisine, insane landscapes and welcoming locals.
+More importantly for some - especially digital nomads and business owners - the cost of living is extremely low, so you can live well, even on a fixed budget.

-If you’re one of the growing number of expats who has chosen Morocco as your new home, one of the most important parts of settling in is getting your finances sorted.
+If you’ve chosen Morocco as your new home, you’ll need to get your finances sorted.
 This guide will walk you through everything you need to know about opening a bank account in Morocco.

-Yes, but be prepared to encounter some limitations.
-Non residents can only open a “convertible” account, which you can’t deposit cash or checks in dirhams into.
-However, you can transfer money in from your bank account in your home country, provided you can prove its origin and it’s declared through Moroccan customs.
-This can be in the form of a wire transfer, or you may bring cash with you into the country (up to $10,000 per person), which is the advised method.
-The funds are immediately converted to dirhams once they’re deposited in your account.
-The account will also be able to receive direct deposits.
+Non residents can usually only open a “convertible” account, which you can’t deposit cash or checks in dirhams into.
+However, you can transfer money from your bank account in your home country, provided you can prove its origin and it’s declared through Moroccan customs.

 While opening an account is fairly easy, it’s a lot harder if you don’t speak Darija (Moroccan Arabic) or at least French with some fluency.
 If that's the case, you’ll want to take a translator with you when you go to open your account, as English isn't common in Morocco.